 This article covers common problems known to activate the ABS light on some Ford products.
-Although the page is directed at specific problems with Ford vehicles the diagnostic tips can be applied to any ABS light problem.
-At our fleets auto repair shop we've been seeing a rash of anti lock light's illuminated on older Ford F150, f250 pickup trucks and Econoline vans.
+Although the page is directed at specific problems with trucks and vans the diagnostic tips can be applied to any ABS light problem.
+At our fleets auto repair shop we've been seeing a rash of anti lock light's illuminated on older F150, f250 pickups and Econoline vans.

 These vehicles have been setting front wheel speed sensor codes for both the left and right front wheels.
 After performing a good visual inspection on several of the offending vehicles it was clear the sensors where all damaged were the wires attached to the head of the sensor.

 Digging in and finding out what was causing this common malfunction was a two-man operation.
 I had another mechanic turn the wheel from lock to lock while I observed the front wheel speed sensor and the movement of the wiring harness.
 When the steering reached the end of its travel the wiring harness was pulled tight.

 This was causing stress at the point where it enters the wheel speed sensor and it was this condition that would eventually cause fractures in the wires and turn on the ford ABS light setting a code for intermittent signal input detected by the BCM (Brake Control Module).